FREQUENTLY ASKED QUESTIONS

 Question 19: Will any grants be awarded for less than $20,000?

 Answer: There could be.
-It really depends on what proposers propose.
-If there is a worthwhile project for less than $20,000, it could certainly be funded.
-Having said that, it is worth noting that there is no benefit for undercutting costs.
-No extra points are given for asking for less.
+It all depends on what the proposers suggest.
+If there is a valuable project that costs less than $20,000, it could definitely get funding.
+However, remember that there is no advantage in asking for less money.
+We do not award extra points for that.

 Question 20: How are the funds from the grant released?